erez1985/storemaven/README.md

 # How to run

-## install client
+## Install client
-1. go to client folder
+1. Go to client folder
-2. type npm install
+2. Type npm install
-3. type npm run start (will use port 3000)
+3. Type npm run start (will use port 3000)

-## install server
+## Install server
-1. go to server folder
+1. Go to server folder
-2. type npm install
+2. Type npm install
-3. type npm run start (will use port 3001)
+3. Type npm run start (will use port 3001)

-note: developed with node v17.7.1
+Note: developed with node v17.7.1